jdevfullstack-tutorials/ping-bandwidth-internet-speed/README.md

 official competition, they will be playing somewhere where they use LAN connection, not the Internet.
-This is actually a way to eliminate the reason that you've lost the game because of lag and bad ping, plus all those setups that will affect your gameplay.
+This is actually a way to eliminate the reason that a player lost the game because of lag and bad ping, plus all those setups that will affect the gameplay.

 Now, I've been observing this at the Knife
 Map of online CS 1.6, whether the 4 ping rate